devsisters/JSONPointer.jl/README.md

 implementation of JSONPointer on Julia

 ## Overview
 [JSONPointer](https://tools.ietf.org/html/rfc6901/) is a Unicode string containing a sequence of zero or more reference tokens, each prefixed by a '/' (%x2F) character.
-Note that Julia is using 1-based index and, copied JSONPointer token from other language will give you wrong data
+**※ Note that Julia is using 1-based index and, copied JSONPointer token from other language will give you wrong data**

 ## Examples